jikan-me/jikan-rest/container_usage.md

 > address of these services.

 > **Tip**: If you run the container on a non-default network, you can use the container names in the configuration to
-> specify the address of services like MongoDB and TypeSense/ElasticSearch.
+> specify the address of services like MongoDB and TypeSense.
 However, this is not a concern if you
 > use `docker-compose`.

 There is also a `Dockerfile` in the repo which you can use to build the container image and startup the app in a